edrodri2/Swift-Variant-Calling/README.md

 # Variant Calling Workflow in Swift #
 ## Problem statement ##

-Want a reasonably flexible variant calling workflow with the following features:
+Our goal is to create a reasonably flexible variant calling workflow in swift with the following features:

 1. Able to run on multiple clusters, so we could support work with different collaborators, such as
   1. mForge - OGE - Mayo